randallsquared/uhfs/ext/general/index.md

 If present, the value of `label` MUST be a string.

 There are no restrictions on the content of the string.
-UHF clients SHOULD present `label` as a title or label referring to the surrounding context.
+UHF clients SHOULD present the value of `label` as a title or label referring to the surrounding context.

 The name `label` MAY appear in the head context from the base UHF specification.